Robert Reed: Personal life

 Reed and fellow Northwestern student Marilyn Rosenberger married in July 1954.
 They had a daughter, Karen Rietz, before divorcing in 1959.
+Karen, who was born on October 1, 1956, had a guest role in The Brady Bunch as Carolyn Reed and died on November 29, 2025, in Northbrook, Illinois.

-Reed kept the fact that he was gay a close secret, since public knowledge of his true sexual orientation during that era would likely have damaged his career.
+Reed kept the fact he was gay a close secret, since public knowledge of his true sexual orientation during that era would probably have damaged his career.

-Several years after his death, Reed's Brady Bunch co-stars – notably Barry Williams and Florence Henderson – publicly acknowledged Reed's sexual orientation, and revealed that the entire cast and crew of The Brady Bunch were aware of it.
+Several years after his death, Reed's Brady Bunch co-stars – notably Barry Williams and Florence Henderson – publicly acknowledged Reed's sexual orientation, and revealed the entire cast and crew of The Brady Bunch were aware.

 Henderson spoke of Reed being in the closet during a 2000 interview with ABC News: "Here he was, the perfect father of this wonderful little family, a perfect husband.
 Off camera, he was an unhappy person – I think had Bob not been forced to live this double life, I think it would have dissipated a lot of that anger and frustration.
 I never asked him.
 I never challenged him.
 I had a lot of compassion for him because I knew how he was suffering with keeping this secret."

 Regarding Reed's unwillingness to discuss his sexuality, even off-camera and in private, Williams told ABC News during an interview in 2000 that "Robert didn't want to go there.
 I don't think he talked about it with anyone.
 I just don't think it was open for discussion–period.
 Had it ever come out that Robert Reed was gay, it probably would have caused the demise of the show.
 I think it would have hurt his career tremendously."

-In 1968 he was involved in a legal dispute with Anglia Television relating to his decision to withdraw from the production of an onscreen play.
+In 1968, he was involved in a legal dispute with Anglia Television relating to his decision to withdraw from the production of an onscreen play.
 He lost the dispute and the case became a leading authority for damages in English Law.